aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

       ]
     }

-Why not to experiment more with the range aggregation?
-We still have `protein` values, also play with the values for the ranges to learn more about recipes from our dataset.
+Why not experiment more with the range aggregation?
+We still have `protein` values, and can also play with the values for the ranges to learn more about recipes from our dataset.

 Buckets for every unique value
 ------------------------------

 Sometimes we want to divide the data into buckets, where each bucket corresponds to a unique value present in a field.
 This type of aggregations is called ``terms`` aggregation and is helpful when we need to have more granular understanding of a dataset.
-For example, we can learn how many recipes belong to every category.
+For example, we can learn how many recipes belong to each category.

-The structure of the method for `terms aggregation` will be similar to what we wrote for the ranges.
-Just a couple of differences:
+The structure of the method for `terms aggregation` will be similar to what we wrote for the ranges, with a couple of differences:

 * use aggregation type ``terms``
 * use an optional property ``size``, which specifies the upper limit of the buckets we want to create.